Why GIVA?

 The Alignment Advantage

-When institutions of comparable scale direct their giving through a shared standard, the combined effect is qualitatively different.
-Aligned giving eliminates duplication and signals to markets that commitment to equity is structural.
-The leverage multiplies rather than merely accumulates.
+When institutions direct giving through a shared model, the combined effect is qualitatively different.
+A common standard eliminates duplication and signals to markets an embedded commitment to equity.
+The leverage multiplies.

 Leverage